Signed pictures & Autographs

 Not an autograph but something that would look fab framed for the "Office"

-25 cards was issued by the British confectionary company, Edward Sharp &
+beautiful set of 25 cards was issued by the British confectionary company, Edward

-Sons Ltd. of Maidstone, Kent, in 1970.
-In mint condition Tthe size of the
+Sharp & Sons Ltd. of Maidstone, Kent, in 1970.
+In mint condition Tthe size

 3" x 2" piece or peach coloured card.
 Signed in blue ink pen.